nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ________________________________________________________
 ```

-This occurs when GetJack'D is unable to create the file it stores its data in.
+This occurs when GetJack'D is unable to create the file it stores the data in.
 You could:

 * Go to the folder where GetJack'D is saved and search inside the `data` folder for any folder named `workouts.json`.
-If such a folder exists then either delete or relocate that folder.
+If such a folder exists then either **delete or relocate that folder**.
 * Reinstall GetJack'D and try moving the application JAR file to another location.

 **2. Unable to start application.**